 For example, with an insect pest being carried as a larva in a fruit, the larva must emerge, mature into an adult, find a mate and lay eggs.
 The eggs must then hatch successfully and result in the establishment of a population of the pest.
 Such a chain must be continuous to result in pest establishment, and there are many potential breaks in the chain.
 For example, pest establishment may be possible only during relatively short periods, depending on climate and host plant development.
 There also may be only a short time for a mature insect to find a mate.
 Pests that emerge on different days may have little chance of finding a mate.
 In addition, many insects have a dispersal phase when they are searching for and selecting host plants before mating.
-If there are only a few insects emerging at one time, there is a strong chance that they will disperse in different directions and will not find a mate.
+If there are only a few insects emerging at one time, there is a strong chance that they will disperse and will not find a mate; although this will be influenced by environmental conditions (e.g. wind) and biological factors such as pheromones.

 Other pests, such as the fire blight bacterium, Erwinia amylovora, do not have a mobile stage that would allow them to seek out a host plant.
-Initiation of the disease would require mechanical transmission of bacteria from, for example, the calyx of an infested apple to the stigma of a flower that was in the correct state for infection.
+Initiation of the disease would require mechanical transmission of bacteria from, for example the calyx of an infested apple to the stigma of a flower that was in the correct state for infection.
 It has been suggested that the most likely agents for mechanical transmission would be crawling or flying insects that visit the calyces of apple fruit and then visit the stigmas of flowers.
-The opportunity for this step to be completed would be limited by several factors, such as short time limits for flowering of suitable hosts, the numbers of insects present that could enter calyces of discarded apples and flowers, and the limited survival rate of fire blight bacteria on discarded and decaying apples.
+The opportunity for this step to be completed would be limited by several factors, such as short time limits for flowering of suitable hosts, the numbers of insects present that could enter calyces of discarded apples and then flowers, and the limited survival rate of fire blight bacteria on discarded and decaying apples as the fruit dries out and/or becomes colonised by rotting organisms that compete for nutrients.

 It is also worthwhile examining the record of plant pest incursions in Australia.
 Although it is always very difficult to draw firm conclusions about the pathway of entry, most incursions appear to be associated with the movement (often illegal) of planting material (for example, cuttings and plants) or with natural movement particularly into northern Australia.
-There is little evidence that the regulated importation of agricultural commodities (for example, kiwi fruit, cherries, citrus) is a significant pathway for pest entry.
+There is little evidence that the regulated importation of agricultural commodities (e.g. kiwi fruit, cherries, citrus) is a significant pathway for pest entry.